Rudolf Bingel: Cooperation with the arms industry

 The German invasion of Poland led to Bingel's first major contact with the Wehrmacht regarding war economics.
 On 18 December 1939 he attended a meeting of the OKW's Defence Economy and Armament's Office, to which Generalmajor Georg Thomas had invited him to give a lecture on the armament industry's united leadership.
-Other invitees to the meeting showed its importance - Paul Pleiger (Reichswerke AG „Hermann Göring“), Walter Borbet (Bochumer Verein für Gußstahlfabrikation AG), August Kotthaus (Carl Zeiss Jena), Bernhard Unholtz (Vereinigte Deutsche Metallwerke AG), Ewald Hecker (Ilseder Hütte AG), Martin Blank (Gutehoffnungshütte AG), Hermann Bücher (AEG), Heinrich Koppenberg (Junkers Flugzeug- und Motorenwerke), Hellmuth Roehnert (Rheinmetall-Borsig AG), Rudolf Siedersleben (Otto-Wolff-Konzern), Wilhelm Kissel (Daimler-Benz AG) und andere bedeutende Wirtschaftsführer.
+Other invitees to the meeting showed its importance - Paul Pleiger (Reichswerke Hermann Göring), Walter Borbet (Bochumer Verein für Gußstahlfabrikation AG), August Kotthaus (Carl Zeiss Jena), Bernhard Unholtz (Vereinigte Deutsche Metallwerke AG), Ewald Hecker (Ilseder Hütte AG), Martin Blank (Gutehoffnungshütte AG), Hermann Bücher (AEG), Heinrich Koppenberg (Junkers Flugzeug- und Motorenwerke), Hellmuth Röhnert (Rheinmetall-Borsig AG), Rudolf Siedersleben (Otto-Wolff-Konzern), Wilhelm Kissel (Daimler-Benz AG) and other major business leaders.

 In his speech Bingel emphasized that the electrical industry occupied a key place in the armaments industry.
 Any disruption or delay in this area would impact industrial production in others, meaning that he believed that continuous contracting and the standardisation of wartime management were particularly important for the electrical industry.
-He emphasized the importance of maintaining reserves for production, as without them balancing production such a complex apparatus would be unsustainable.
+He emphasized the importance of maintaining reserves for production, as without them balancing production of such a complex apparatus would be unsustainable.

 Bingel was also appointed to the Reichsgruppe Industrie (RI) and in that capacity took part in an RI meeting on 27 March 1940 which discussed the relationship between the RI and the Reich Minister for Armaments and Munitions Fritz Todt.
 This was also attended by several directors and managing directors of the Reich Chamber of Commerce, of the RI and of various business groups, including Wilhelm Zangen (RI), Rudolf Stahl (RI), Albert Pietzsch (Reich Chamber of Commerce), Philipp Keßler (Iron and Steel Association), Helmut Roehnert and Walter Borbet.
 At the meeting Bingel stated that he had talked with Todt and thus gained a good impression of him, arguing that Todt had no preconceived opinions and possessed "common sense".
 Bingel suggested so-called sponsorships to Todt, which would be understood as a special combination of general contractorship and a joint venture.